Music Theory (MUTH)

 Study of 20th century music and analytic techniques including pitch class set theory and serial techniques.
 Prerequisite: Graduate standing.
 (Typically offered: Irregular)

 A study of advanced principles of orchestral writing through individual projects in scoring and analysis.
-Prerequisite: MUTH 4612 or MUTH 5612 (formerly MUTH 4612) or equivalent.
+Prerequisite: MUTH 46102 or MUTH 56102 or equivalent.
 (Typically offered: Irregular)

 Private lessons of one-half hour, and one hour of composition laboratory session each week.
 Development of skills in creative musical expression specifically for composition-theory majors - others admitted by consent.
 Prerequisite: Graduate standing.
 (Typically offered: Fall and Spring) May be repeated for degree credit.